7 FAM 250

 b.
 If the remains are accompanied by a passenger, the casket may be entered on that passenger’s baggage declaration provided the quarantine requirements have been met.
 If the remains are not accompanied by a passenger, a bill of lading must be issued by the carrier to cover the shipment.
 The custom house permit for entry into the United States should be obtained by the carrier at the point of departure.

 a.
-Remains of U.S. Citizens: No fees are prescribed for consular services in connection with the disposition of remains except those specifically noted for transmittal of funds from NOK or legal representatives.
+Remains of U.S. Citizens: No fees are prescribed for consular services in connection with the disposition of remains except those specifically noted in 22 CFR 22.1.

 b.
 Remains of Non-U.S. Citizens Being Shipped to the United States: See Schedule of Fees 22 CFR 22.1 for current fees.